sagri-tokyo/autopolygons_api/README.md

 docker-compose run --rm unionpolygon_app python manage.py runscript seeds
 ```

-## Merge split polygons into one in DB
+## Merge split polygons into one polygon in DB

 Pass float number after --script-args(This number is an IoU theshold to merge)